 - DevOps – the intersection of the developers and operations team to keep the application up and running

+Today, I’m going to discuss DevOps and building the infrastructure.
 Another feature of serverless is called Infrastructure as Code (IAC), which is the provisioning of resources using a script or definition file.
 By using a script you can quickly build/provision the resources you need and also quickly tear them down.
 Since I’m using AWS, the language they use is called CloudFormation.
 Simply put, it’s a language used to generate a YAML file that provisions the required AWS resources.
 Just like any other AWS product there are multiple ways to interact and create that YAML file:

 - Using the AWS Management Console – a good way to get started but the least recommended method

 - AWS CDK (Cloud Development Kit) – the newest tool that uses familiar programming languages like TypeScript to build the CloudFormation file

 - Serverless.com Framework – not from Amazon but open-source and used by many folks